Nannette Stafford

-Nannette Stafford (June 20, 1853 – May 2, 1933) was a doctor of medicine who was born into slavery and was one of the first Black women to graduate Howard University with a degree in medicine.
+Nannette Stafford (June 20, 1853 – May 2, 1933) was a doctor of medicine who was born into slavery and was one of the first women to graduate from Howard University with a degree in medicine.
 She continued her medical work in Europe, and in 1907, she founded and managed her own medical facility.

 Early life

 Nannette (or as she later became known, Nancy or Nannie) Stafford was born a slave on Cumberland Island, GA on June 20, 1853.
 Her father, Robert Stafford, was a slaveowner, while her mother, "Juda" was one of his slaves on his plantation.
 She had one older sister born in 1850 named Cornelia, both girls were recorded on Robert Stafford's 1860 tax inventory list as slaves.
 Records indicate that Juda was Stafford's plantation nurse, who had taught herself homeopathic medicine using the plants in the surrounding area.

 During the Civil War, Nannette and her sister were smuggled out of Georgia as the Confederate army increased in strength.
 In September 1863 the two children were snuck aboard a ship of missionaries traveling to Fernandina, Florida, a city recently taken by the Union.
 Once there, the two girls attended classes at a makeshift school that was established by the Army for the women and children who were family members of Florida's freedmen's militia.
 The Army at Fernandina was overwhelmed and didn't have the proper resources to coordinate education opportunities for the children.
 This resulted in them asking missionaries to assist with multiple social enterprises in order to increase the standard of living.
 The schools that were created by the missionaries included integrated classrooms.

 In 1864 the sisters traveled to New York City, unlike their voyage to Fernandina, this time Robert accompanied them.
 They then traveled to New Jersey, where Robert signed over custody of both Nannette and Cornelia to George and Eliza Webb.
 The Webb family were wealthy merchants as well as avid abolitionists who lived in Elizabeth, New Jersey.
 They adopted the sisters and took over their housing and educational needs.
 At the time, the couple lived with their adult daughter, Sarah Webb.
 In 1870 while living with the Webb's, Nannette was registered on the US Census for the first time at 17 years old.
 At that time Cornelia was listed as 19, George Webb as 70, Eliza as 74, and Sarah as 45 years old.
 The census noted that neither Nannette nor Cornelia had attended school within the past year.
-It is believed that Nannette began her medical training under the tutelage of Sarah after Eliza passed away in 1872.
+It is believed that Nannette began her medical training under the tutelage of Sarah after Eliza died in 1872.
 In the years that followed, Nannette sometimes took the Webb last name in various forms on official records.